Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 5. There are pre-trained model(weights) and optimizations parameters can be downloaded.

-6. No entire resutls from this pre-trained was documented (or at least not found at the moment, still seacrhing)

 ### 2. Semantic Segmentation (WIP)
 -- this tasks seems to be not straightforwrad. and the author did not report everything (based on the paper and repo). checking ...